Procedure coding used for the submission of a healthcare services claim consists of two industry standard coding systems:

 In certain circumstances, multiple modifiers may be necessary to completely describe a service.
 Our payment system recognizes multiple modifiers to allow you to bill up to four separate modifiers per claim line.

 When more than 4 modifiers are needed for a service, modifier 99-Multiple Modifiers should be used to reflect this situation.
-Make sure that documentation in the member’s medical record supports all of the modifiers submitted.
+Make sure that documentation in the member’s medical record supports all the modifiers submitted.

 *Outpatient and ambulatory surgery center use only

-For any provider administered or supplied drug or vaccine submitted on an electronic or paper claim, a National Drug Code (NDC) number, an NDC units/basis of measure, and NDC units must be submitted along with an appropriate HCPCS or CPT code on the same claim line.
+For any provider administered or supplied drug or vaccine submitted on an electronic or paper claim, a National Drug Code (NDC) number, an NDC units/basis of measure, and NDC units is required to be submitted along with an appropriate HCPCS or CPT code on the same claim line.
 The appropriate NDC number can be found on the drug label or outer packaging and should be 11 digits in length.
 Failure to supply an NDC number may result in a denial of the claim line.

 An NDC code number is an 11-digit number in a 5-4-2 digit format that is assigned to each medication approved by the Food and Drug Administration.
 The three segments in the number, NNNNN-NNNN-NN, indicate the following: